ibm-security-innovation/goldy/README.md

 [mbedTLS](https://tls.mbed.org/) is used as the underlying DTLS implementation.

 [libev](http://software.schmorp.de/pkg/libev.html) is used as an event library.
-It's BSD 2 clause license is used.
+Its BSD 2 clause license is used.

 # Contribution